-Lunch & Breakfast Bistro @ Lilie's
+Lunch & Breakfast @ Lilie's

 At break and lunchtime students can purchase food at Lilies which is situated in our dining room.
 We offer a wide variety of choices from cooked lunches to our 'grab and go' sandwich and baguette bar.
 Students are able to purchase a hot, healthy balanced meal at lunchtime.
 There is a three-week menu plan, which allows students to plan what they would like to eat.
 We also offer a wide range of breakfast options for £1.50 from 8am until 8.50am, hot and cold choices.
 We are able to offer this to pupil premium students free of charge.
-Please see the sample menu below.
+A sample of our breakfast choice would include: half a bacon baguette, half a sausage baguette and croissants believe in a three-wave intervention that mirrors our SEND provision.
+Wave one is our universal offer of workshops, curriculum-based learning to improve mental health literacy, mental health mentor training and developing increased awareness of the term mental wellbeing; this is offered to all students regardless of any risk.
+Wave 2 is our selective offer that is described below, and it delivered in the form of interventions in our Oasis centre.
+Finally